Amurdock6/CS4530Project_u1244572_u1433303_u1249773/Phase2Plan.md

 ## (4) Main Window
 [TO-DO] After the splash screen, the app should include a main screen that lists all previously saved drawings.

 [TO-DO] Create relevant JPC for this screen.
-DrawingSelectionActvitiy
+MainScreen

 [TO-DO] This screen must also provide a button or option to start a new drawing.